-Glamorgan will return to Colwyn Bay for a Specsavers County Championship fixture in 2017 against Sussex starting on 28 August (Bank Holiday Monday)
+Glamorgan will return to Colwyn Bay for a Specsavers County Championship fixture in 2018 against Warwickshire starting on 29 August.

 Glamorgan have staged Championship matches at Colwyn Bay since the 1960s

 History was made here in 2000, with Steve James scoring Glamorgan’s first-ever triple hundred against Sussex

 We posted our highest ever first-class score of 718-3 at Colwyn Bay